Skip to main content

 The Neuro-Inflammatory Axis and Peptide Signaling

-The connection between the central nervous system and the is bidirectional and profound.
+The connection between the central nervous system and the endocrine system is bidirectional and profound.
 Psychological stress is not merely an abstract experience; it translates into a tangible neuro-inflammatory response.
 Stress can increase the permeability of the blood-brain barrier and activate microglia, the resident immune cells of the brain.
 This activation releases inflammatory cytokines directly within the hypothalamic and pituitary microenvironment.

 These locally produced cytokines can have a more potent suppressive effect on pituitary function than systemic inflammation.
 They can directly interfere with the electrical activity of GnRH neurons, blunt the sensitivity of somatotrophs to GHRH, and disrupt the delicate pulsatility required for normal hormonal signaling.